apify/apify-docs/content/academy/web_scraping_for_beginners/crawling.md

 # [](#basics) Basics of crawling

-Welcome to the second part of our **Web scraping for beginners** course.
-In the [Basics of data collection]({{@link web_scraping_for_beginners/data_collection.md}}) part, we learned how to extract data from a web page.
+Welcome to the second section of our **Web Scraping for Beginners** course.
+In the [Basics of data collection]({{@link web_scraping_for_beginners/data_collection.md}}) section, we learned how to extract data from a web page.
 Specifically, the <a href="https://www.alexa.com/topsites" target="_blank">Alexa Top Sites index</a>.

-In this part, we will take a look at moving between web pages, which we call **crawling**.
+In this section, we will take a look at moving between web pages, which we call **crawling**.
 We will collect browsing data for all the countries in the <a href="https://www.alexa.com/topsites/countries" target="_blank">Alexa Top Sites by Country index</a>.
 To do that, we need to crawl the individual country websites.

 ## [](#how-to) How to crawl?